luontola/web-intro/templating.md

 end
 ```

-You will notice that your navigation links won't work anymore because we renamed the page but did not update the navigation.
-How to make links to the index page when its file name is not shown on the URL?
+We will need to fix the navigation links which used to point to `my-page.html`.
+We could still make link to `<a href="index.html">` but that would leave the ugly `index.html` visible on the address bar.
+How can we avoid that?
 We could use an absolute URL `<a href="http://localhost:4567/">`, but that wouldn't work when we move our site to another domain.

 The recommended solution is to URLs relative to the root of the site, i.e. `<a href="/">` and `<a href="/pictures.html">`.
 Relative URLs which don't start with `/` are relative to the current directory; a navigation menu which uses them would not work if the site is organized into subdirectories.

 Go change all the URLs in your templates to be relative to the root.

 ![Front page at the root](/screenshots/templating-index.png)